cpu/vexation/site/content/blog/pe-infector-basics/index.md

 1. Adding a new section to the target with the correct size and metadata.
 1. Writing the virus code into the new section of the target.

 As I introduce each topic at a high level I'll share some snippets of my assembly code so far.
-Towards the end I'll share the full assembly source code along with some pointers, and will share how I validated my work with some handy low level tools.
+Towards the end I'll share the full assembly source code along with some pointers.
+Lastly I'll talk about how I validated my work with some handy low level tools.

 # Generation 0